 Every storyteller has to make a conscious effort to avoid clichés.
 It’s natural to want to use them; they’re clichés for a reason right?
 But in a statement of purpose, you’d be wise to avoid them altogether.
 Admissions committees read hundreds of purpose statements, and many of them probably included a phrase that went a little something like this: “Ever since I was a child, I knew I wanted to be a doctor.”
 As true as that statement might be, it is still overused.
 There are other ways to communicate how long you’ve been passionate about your career choice.
 Instead, write about a key moment in your personal or professional life that was instrumental in your career decision.
 It allows you to bypass the clichés with a story that’s specific to you.

 Regardless of your discipline, you’ll be doing plenty of writing, so make sure the committee gets a good first impression.
 Your statement of purpose should be grammatically flawless.
 Get as many eyes on it as you can before you submit.
 Further, take some time to review your tone.
 A pitfall that many academics fall in is a tendency to use too much jargon or come across as condescending.
 Of course, with some programs, there will be a greater need for technical language, but be judicious.
 Have someone outside your field of study read your statement to check for industry-heavy language or a patronizing tone.

 Writing a statement of purpose can be an intimidating task, but it also serves as a wonderful opportunity to get personal with the admissions committee.
 With the proper planning and focus, you’ll write a statement of purpose that will show an admissions committee that you’re the clear choice.
-Abound: Grad School is here for you every step of the way.
+Abound: MBA is here for you every step of the way.
 We connect grad students to the right institution by focusing on what matters most.
 It’s not about how rich or famous a school is; it’s about finding the best place to pursue your goals and succeed.
 Check out the schools we trust to find your match.